scottyscripts/scottyscripts.github.io/_posts/2019-05-28-bash-configuration-and-customization.md

 ## .bashrc

-This script is automatically executed for interactive non-login shells.
+This code in this script is automatically executed for interactive non-login shells.
 If you are already logged into your machine and open a new terminal window, it will be a non-login shell (__unless you're using MacOS which spawns login shell by default__).

 ## .bash_aliases